Developments in technology during the past decade have transformed and shaped how we conduct our lives.

 Conducting regular preventative maintenance using a preventive maintenance checklist is the best way to avoid unforeseen equipment failure while also prolonging their lifespans.

-When it comes the preventative maintenance, CMMSs provide a preventive maintenance checklist of all tasks involved in maintaining each piece of equipment as well as create routine schedules, send notifications and reminders, and generate reports.
+When it comes the preventative maintenance, CMMS solutions provide a preventive maintenance checklist of all tasks involved in maintaining each piece of equipment as well as create routine schedules, send notifications and reminders, and generate reports.

-The ability to conduct routine preventative maintenance (PMs) is a major reason companies are attracted to maintenance software systems, they follow a preventive maintenance checklist to maintaining each piece of their equipment.
+The ability to conduct routine preventative maintenance (PMs) is a major reason companies are attracted to maintenance software systems.

 It’s a clear list of things to check and do before closing out a preventive maintenance work order.